 However, too much visibility, or being “over represented” is an issue to some.
 Lee Aronsohn, co-creator of “Two and a Half Men,” seems to feel that way.
 The Hollywood Reporter quoted Arosohn as saying, “Enough, ladies.
 I get it.
 You have periods.”

 However, David Bedrick, author of the upcoming book, “Talking Back to Dr. Phil: Alternatives to Mainstream Psychology,” is an attorney, counselor, and educator who sees this trend as a door that was nudged open.
 But that little nudge inspired more actresses to take the leap.
 Yet, it may be lodged because of the out-spoken male dominance, that affirms itself by insulting the female body.

 “There’s no doubt, that any individual man could have an objectification, some more than others,” Bedrick told Meets Obsession.
-“And as a group in Hollywood, they form a consciousness, one summary mind that puts it all together and has a viewpoint [towards women] that these women are breaking out of.”

 The new females stars have chosen to display their bodies in the manner they deem appropriate, but it’s still up to the audience to choose how they see it.

 “Visibility [is important] and the way people witness it,” explains Bedrick.
 “Meaning, let’s say a girl is watching Lena Dunham on TV, the way the environment around her— her family—receives that might say, ‘oh my gosh that’s disgusting.’
 Then that body type will be shown as something to be shameful of.”